 Our Family Network and support services are here for you should you need them.
-Children are welcome in most places on campus and we have baby changing, breastfeeding and sterilising facilities.
-We can also provide advice on childcare and schools in York.
-Contact the Family Network on Facebook.
+Children are welcome in most places on campus and we have baby changing facilities and dedicated breastfeeding spaces if you would like a quiet place to feed your child or to express milk.

 You'll be invited to an induction day before term starts as well as events during Welcome Week and throughout the year.
 The student-led Mature Students' Association (MSA) also organises social events.
 You could join a society to make new friends and learn a new skill or get involved with your department by becoming a course rep.